mattermost/mattermost-test-management/data/test-cases/channels/schedule-messages/4-Failed-Schedule-Message.md

 4. Log into User's account.
 5. Goto Scheduled Tab in Drafts page.
 6. Verify the User can see Error message `Channel is now read only`.
+7. Verify the message has a tag `Channel is read only` in red alert.

+### Scenario 4: Should not send message if User is removed from a Private Channel.

+1. Log into User's account.
+2. Leave the Private channel where User had some scheduled messages.
+3. Goto Scheduled Tab in Drafts page.
+4. Verify the message has a tag `Not in the channel` in red alert.
+5. Verify the User can see `No Channel` in the Channels section.

-### Scenario 4: Verify LHS Count displayed when scheduled message fails to be sent.
+### Scenario 5: Verify LHS Count displayed when scheduled message fails to be sent.

 1. Log into User's account.
 2. Verify there is no error icon near Drafts on the LHS